X-Plane/XLua/README.md

 `is_timer_scheduled(func)`

 This returns true if the timer function will run at any time in the future.
 It returns false if the timer isn’t scheduled or if `func` has never been used as a timer.

+`get_timer_remaining(func)`

+This returns the number of seconds remaining before the given timer function will be called.
+If the timer function has not been registered, false is returned.

 ### Debugging facilities